 About the Author - Hannah Pentz

 Hannah Feldman Pentz is an experienced marketer and content communicator, especially for professional services, B2B, and inbound marketing.
 She has extensive experience working with management consulting firms, helping them to create and implement marketing plans geared toward Fortune 500 global companies, as well as smaller non-profits.
-A graduate of Vassar College, (B.A., English) Hannah and her family live in Sudbury, MA.
+A graduate of Vassar College, (B.A., English) Hannah and her family live in the Boston area.